winde123/seedly-qa-interview-question/README.md

 | 9 | 2 | Should display logo on ipad-2 screen and navigate to the second page |
 | 10 | 2 | Should display logo on samsung-note9 screen and navigate to the second page |

+###Thought process:
+* Identify the straighthrough scenarios and focused automating first .
+* Identify any possible edge cases if possible .

+## How to run the cypress Tests
+`npm test`

+## Difficulties that i have encountered
+* The behavior of website is not congruent to the actual user behavior on a browser .
+I had to resort to an explicit wait to solve this .
+Given more time , I would have resorted to an implicit wait with alias on waiting for some of the seedly api calls to be done .
+* Given the lack of time , I had to put the test data within the spec files and page object files .
+Ideally , i would like consolidate the test data under one folder .

+## Additional plugins that i used:
+cypress-real-events/support